xuri/excelize-doc/en/sheet.md

 func (f *File) GetColVisible(sheet, column string) (bool, error)
 ```

 GetColVisible provides a function to get visible of a single column by given worksheet name and column name.
-For example, get visible state of column `D` in `Sheet1`:
+For example, get the visible state of column `D` in `Sheet1`:

 ```go
 visible, err := f.GetColVisible("Sheet1", "D")